f5devcentral/f5-automation-labs/docs/class2/module1/lab3.rst

 root command prompt.
 In order to support use the container and it's associated tools properly you connect via SSH and/or HTTP.

-.. _lab3_3_1:
+.. _lab1_3_1:

 Task 1 – Connect via SSH
 ~~~~~~~~~~~~~~~~~~~~~~~~

 To connect to the image via SSH we must use the published port specified in the
 ``docker run`` command.
 To review the command used to start the container was:

-``docker run -p 8080:80 -p 2222:22 -it f5devcentral/f5-super-netops-container:base``
+``docker run -p 8080:80 -p 2222:22 -p 10000:8080 --rm -it -e SNOPS_GH_BRANCH=develop
+f5devcentral/f5-super-netops-container:develop-jenkins``

 This will publish the standard SSH service on ``TCP/22`` to ``TCP/2222`` on the
 Docker host.
 In the case of the SSH service the following mapping applies: